 and mysterious in winter, verdant in summer.
 It's a

 Wortham church has the biggest round tower in England, fully ten metres across.
 Round towers are an East Anglian speciality, apart from a handful in the Ouse valley in Sussex, and are a source of some wild speculation.
 The Saxon origins of some of the towers have encouraged people to suggest that they were fortifications, and only had churches added to them when the Normans came.
 However, almost all East Anglia's round towers post-date the Norman invasion.
 Indeed, some appear to have been built as late as the early 14th Century, and many of them are not as old as the churches against which they stand.
 Bramfield's is the only round tower in Suffolk that is separate from its church building, suggesting that they were always ecclesial in character.
 The most outlandish explanation is that they are the linings of ancient wells, left exposed as the land receded.
 This is pure nonsense, of course, but charming in its way.
-They were all probably built as church towers, and may have been intended as lookout towers as well (why not? we know that some of the square ones were).
-But it is hard to look at the mighty bulk of Wortham tower and not think that it had some kind of defensive purpose as well.
+They were all probably built as church towers, and may have been intended as lookout towers as well, for why not?
+But it is hard to look at the mighty bulk of Wortham tower and not think that it might have had some kind of defensive purpose as well.

-I fondly remember being here once on a lovely day in early summer around the turn of the century I hould think.
+I fondly remember being here once on a lovely day in early summer around the turn of the century I should think.
 I had cycled the four miles from Palgrave along the narrow lane in a shimmering heat.
 There were no cars about, not a person to be seen.
 A big golden hare sat watchfully in the verge, hauling himself back into the hedgerow as I approached.
-Off to my right, a line of low hills was punctuated by church towers, one of them round and only a field or so away; but they were all in Norfolk.
+Off to my right, a line of low hills was punctuated by church towers, one of them round and only a few fields away, but they were all on the far side of the Waveney in Norfolk.

 The setting is lovely, a large, rising churchyard set in the fields with just a few big old houses and a farm for company.
 Although you can't go inside the tower, you can see the inside of it from the west.
 It probably dates from the early 12th Century.
 It is open to the sky now after the roof collapsed in the 1780s, but you can make out where the internal floors were, and what looks like it might have been a fireplace.The perky little bellcote was added at the end of the 18th Century.